Understanding Payroll: Are Sundays Paid and What's the Difference Between Working and Present Days?

 Working Days:

-In Commerce: Any day (other than Sunday or bank holiday) on which legal business can be conducted.
-Whether Saturday is a working day or not depends on the custom or usage of the trade or jurisdiction.
+In commerce, a working day is defined as any day (other than Sunday or a bank holiday) on which legal business can be conducted.
+Whether Saturday is considered a working day or not depends on the customs or practices of the trade or jurisdiction.

 suyoglabourconsultants